Perceptual Adversarial Networks for Image-to-Image Transformation: Methods

 \subsection{The perceptual adversarial networks}

-Based on the aforementioned generative adversarial loss and perceptual adversarial loss, we develop the PAN framework, which consists of an image transformation network $T$ and a discriminative network $D$.
-These two networks play a minimax game by optimizing different loss functions.
-Given a pair of data $(x,y)\in(\mathcal{X}_\text{input},\mathcal{Y}_\text{ground-truth})$, the loss function of image transformation network $J_T$ and the loss function of discriminative network $J_D$ are formally defined as
+Based on the aforementioned generative adversarial loss (Eq.~\ref{eq:gal}) and perceptual adversarial loss (Eq.~\ref{eq:palt} and Eq.~\ref{eq:pald}), we develop the PAN framework, which consists of an image transformation network $T$ and a discriminative network $D$.
+These two networks are trained alternately to perform an adversarial learning process, the loss functions of image transformation network $\mathcal{J}_T$ and discriminative network $\mathcal{J}_D$ are formally defined as:

-minimizing $J_T$ with respect to the parameters of $T$ is consistent with maximizing the second and the third terms of $J_D$.
-When $P(T(x),y) \geq m$, the third term of $J_D$ will have zero gradients, because of the positive margin $m$.

-In general, given paired images $(x, y) \in (\mathcal{X}_\text{input}, \mathcal{Y}_\text{ground-truth})$, the discriminative network $D$ aims to distinguish transformed images from ground-truth images from both the statistical (the first and second terms of $J_D$) and dynamic perceptual (the third term of $J_D$) aspects.
+where $\theta$ is the hyper-parameter balance the influence of generative adversarial loss and perceptual adversarial loss.
+When $\mathcal{L}_{T}<m$, minimizing $\mathcal{J}_D$ with respect to the parameters of $D$ is consistent with maximizing $\mathcal{J}_T$.
+Otherwise, when $\mathcal{L}_{T} \geq m$, the second term of $\mathcal{J}_D$ will have zero gradients, because of the positive margin $m$.
+In general, the discriminative network $D$ aims to distinguish transformed image $T(x)$ from ground-truth image $y$ from both the statical (the first term of $\mathcal{J}_D$) and dynamic perceptual (the second term of $\mathcal{J}_D$) aspects.
 On the other hand, the image transformation network $T$ is trained to generate increasingly better images by reducing the discrepancy between the output and ground-truth images.